-The instructors used Flipgrid to improve classroom management, enhance student learning, and increase student engagement.
+To improve classroom management, student learning, and overall class engagement, three different strategies were used by kinesiology professors at a mid-size institution in the United States.
 Allowing students to perform, review, and teach skills, assists with the cognitive and physical competencies required.
-The Flipgrid platform afforded students to video and edit themselves practicing different strategies without the pressures associated with others watching.
-The platform also allowed instructors to model appropriate skills and for students to practice these skills individually or with peers.
-Instructors utilizing the Flipgrid platform developed tasks that link theory to practice ensured comprehension of theoretical constructs.
-The students assumed the teacher role within the Flipgrid virtual environment, strengthening the connection between theory and practice.
-Though some strategies were more beneficial in certain classes or subjects all were found to increase time efficiency within the class, provide quality review of skills, and apply learned theory to practice.
+Use of this video platform allowed for appropriate modelling of skills and additional practice individually or with their peers.
+Developing tasks that link theory to practice ensured comprehension of theoretical constructs.
+Having students assume the teacher role allowed them to experience the connection between a traditional classroom and physical education settings.
+Though some strategies were more beneficial in certain classes or subjects, all were found to increase time efficiency within the class, provide quality review of skills, and apply learned theory to practice.